material-motion/material-motion/specifications/runtime/transaction.md

 # Transactions

+This is the engineering specification for the Transaction object.

 Transactions aggregate requests for Plan-target associations.
 Transactions are designed to be committed to a Runtime.

 `v1` **Creation**: Transactions can be created at any time.